Using Dropbox in Dropover

 When you select the “Copy Dropbox Link” button, a prompt will appear where you can customize the upload:

-• File destination path: The destination path inside Dropbox where the files should be placed.
-By default, the content will go into a directory called "Uploaded on {date}".
+- File destination path.
+The folder in Dropbox where the files will be saved.
+By default, the content is placed in a folder named “Uploaded on {date}”.

-• Expiration time: The time after which the content will no longer be available (requires Dropbox Pro).
+- Expiration time.
+The duration after which the link will expire and the content becomes inaccessible (requires Dropbox Pro).

-• Create ZIP archive: Indicates whether the files should be uploaded as a single ZIP file.
+- Create ZIP archive.
+Choose whether to upload the files as a single ZIP file.

 What happens when I use Dropbox in Dropover?

-When you select "Copy Dropbox Link" Dropover will create a destination directory inside macOS Dropover.
-It will then upload the content from the shelve to that destination directory.
-If the shelve contains multiple files Dropover will first zip them and upload the zip instead.
+When you select “Copy Dropbox Link,” Dropover creates a destination folder inside macOS Dropover.
+It then uploads the content from the shelf to that folder.
+If the shelf contains multiple files, Dropover zips them first and uploads the ZIP file instead.

-Once uploaded, Dropover will create a public sharable link for the file.
-Anyone who access that link, will be able to access the uploaded content.
+After uploading, Dropover generates a public shareable link for the file.
+Anyone with this link can access the uploaded content.

 How does Dropover use my data from Dropbox?

-When you link your Dropbox account, Dropover will locally store an authentication token in the keychain.
-Dropover must use this authentication token in order to communicate with Dropbox.
+When you link your Dropbox account, Dropover securely stores an authentication token in the keychain.
+Dropover uses this token to communicate with Dropbox.

 Where does Dropover store the content?

-Uploaded content from Dropover will be placed inside a subdirectory in "macOS Dropover", for example "macOS Dropover/Upload at Oct 10/".
-However, you can change the destination in the prompt which appears before you share the content.
+Uploaded content is saved in a subdirectory within “macOS Dropover”, for example, “macOS Dropover/Upload at Oct 10/”.
+However, you can change the destination in the prompt that appears before sharing the content.

 Who can access my uploaded content?